When Kids Can’t Accept a No Answer

 Children who get upset or resort to demanding techniques need firmness but they also need training.
 Be sure to work with your child to develop a plan for the next time he’s disappointed.
 Disappointment is a common emotion and kids need a number of strategies for dealing with it.
 Likely the plan will match your child’s uniqueness.
 For some children, the solution is to walk away.
 For others, it’s to be quiet for a moment.
 Some children benefit from saying things to themselves such as, “Okay, maybe next time,” or “I’m disappointed but it isn’t worth it to get upset.”

 Coaching your child through the process of responding well to a no answer takes time.
 Make the plan clear and continually talk about it and adjust as necessary.
 You may need to give a consequence to motivate your child to work on the problem.
 Your firmness over time teaches that the demandingness doesn’t work and actually hinders progress toward the goal.
+Continue to balance firmness with relationship.

 Paul gave some valuable advice in Philippians 4:11-12 when he said, “I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.”